Kingxukai/linux/Documentation/kbuild/makefiles.rst

     $(obj)/image: vmlinux FORCE
             $(call if_changed,objcopy)

-  In this example, the binary $(obj)/image is a binary version of vmlinux.
+  In this example, the woke binary $(obj)/image is a binary version of vmlinux.
 The usage of $(call if_changed,xxx) will be described later.

 KBUILD_AFLAGS